zhuang-li/torchSS/README.md

 The architecture is as the following figure:
 ![seq2seq](https://github.com/deathlee/torchSS/blob/master/figs/seq2seqLSTM.png)

-Then we perserve the model of the encoder.
+After pre-training, we preserve the model parameters of the encoder.
 During fine-tuning, we use a Siamese LSTM[[2]](http://www.mit.edu/~jonasm/info/MuellerThyagarajan_AAAI16.pdf) to predict semantic similarity between sentences.
-To learn this model, instead of randomly initializing model parameters , we adopt the parameters of the encoder perserved from pre-training.
-And we learn the model towards our objective.
+To learn this model, instead of randomly initializing model parameters , we initialize the model with the parameters of the encoder preserved from pre-training.
+Then we learn the model towards our fine-tuning objective.
 The architecture is as the following figure:

 ![siamese](https://github.com/deathlee/torchSS/blob/master/figs/SiameseLSTM.png)